bzweig633/bzweig633.github.io/cv.md

 [What Does Collecting Look Like?](https://bzweig633.github.io/vikus-nga/): A data visualization of the National Gallery of Art’s recent acquisitions.

 ### Talks, Conference Presentations, and Invited Lectures:

+Organizer and speaker, "What is the place of open knowledge communities in the development and use of AI?," Columbia University Libraries, Open Access Week Panel, October 2024.

+Invited particpant, "Computer Vision and Art History Today," Barnes Foundation, Philadelphia, June 2024.

 Presentation to Wikidata and LD4 Community Group on National Gallery of Art’s Wikimedia project, April 2023.